dfbarrero/aiCourse/assignments/planning/pddl-v2-space.md

 The consumption of the battery will change according to some parameters (for example, distance or speed).
 Then, add a new action that extends solar panels to recharge the battery.
 Each task will have a variable duration.
 The plan will have to take into account the consumption of the battery, and when is low (defined as a threshold value) recharge the battery.

 Define also one preference:
-* At the END, the battery of the rover is recharged.
+* At the END, the battery of the rover is in the position it was in the initial state.

  Then, define a constrain that uses that preference.